 (a).
-Applicant should be village youth above 18 years of age.
+The applicant should be village youth above 18 years of age.

 (b).
 There is no restriction on gender

 (c).
-VLE should have basic knowledge of computer
+VLE should have basic knowledge of computers

 (d).
 Applicants must have fluency in reading and writing the local language and should have basic knowledge of English